WART Removal & small SKIN TAG Removal London by a GP using Liquid Nitrogen!

 * = Tube (District Line); Train (From London Waterloo via Clapham Junction [15 minutes]); Tram (Croydon Tramlink).

 Cryosurgery is a highly effective treatment for a wide variety of benign (that is, non-cancerous) skin problems.
 This is an ideal way to remove warts and verrucas.
 Extreme cold (liquid nitrogen) is used to destroy the abnormal tissue.
 Advantages of this technique are that it is quick and there is minimal risk of scarring or infection.

-A Full consultation with your Surgeon is included in the below price.
+A Full consultation with your GP is included in the below price.

 |NUMBER OF LESIONS||Price||Duration of Appointment|